segmentio/substrata-kotlin/README.md

 }
 ```

-### JSConvertibles (Pass-by-value)
+### JSConvertibles (Pass-by-reference)

 `JSConvertible` can be any of the following types.
-This is very similar to `Pass-by-value` that an object/array passed to/receive from the engine is in a form of `JSValue`, which represents the reference to the holder of the original object/array.
+This is very similar to `Pass-by-reference` that an object/array passed to/receive from the engine is in a form of `JSValue`, which represents the reference to the holder of the original object/array.
 You'd have to write a converter to convert it back to its original form

 * JSArray
 * JSObject